Dnieper: Literature

 The River Dnieper has been a subject of chapter X of a story by Nikolai Gogol A Terrible Vengeance (1831, published in 1832 as a part of the Evenings on a Farm Near Dikanka short stories collection).
-It is considered as a classical example of description of the nature in Russian literature.
+It is considered as a classical example of the description of nature in Russian literature.
 The river was also described in the works of Taras Shevchenko.

 In the adventure novel The Long Ships (also translated Red Orm), set during the Viking Age, a Scanian chieftain travels to the Dnieper Rapids to retrieve a treasure hidden there by his brother, encountering many difficulties.
 The novel was very popular in Sweden and is one of few to depict a Viking voyage to eastern Europe.

 Films

 The River Dnieper makes an appearance in the 1964 Hungarian drama film The Sons of the Stone-Hearted Man (based on the novel of the same name by Mór Jókai), where it appears when two characters are leaving Saint Petersburg but get attacked by wolves.

 In 1983, the concert program "Song of the Dnieper" from the "Victory Salute" series was released, dedicated to the 40th anniversary of the liberation of the city of Kiev from the German fascist invaders.
 The program includes songs by Soviet composers, Ukrainian folk songs, and dances performed by the Song and Dance Ensemble of the Kiev Military District led by A. Pustovalov, P. Virsky Ukrainian National Folk Dance Ensemble, Kyiv Bandurist Capella, the Military Band of the Headquarters of the Kiev Military District led by A. Kuzmenko, singers Anatoliy Mokrenko, Lyudmila Zykina, Anatoliy Solovianenko, Dmytro Hnatyuk, Mykola Hnatyuk.
 Filming on the battlefield, streets and squares of Kiev.
 Scriptwriter – Victor Meerovsky.
 Directed by Victor Cherkasov.
 Operator – Alexander Platonov.

 The 2018 film Volcano was filmed at the river in Beryslav, Kherson Oblast.